Color-Changing Snowflake Window Clings (with Free Printable!)

 About this Project

-The secret ingredient that makes this project possible is Elmer’s colour-changing glue.
+The secret ingredient that makes this project possible is Elmer’s color-changing glue.

-I loved the idea of using colour-changing glue instead.
+I loved the idea of using color-changing glue instead.
 Not only is it significantly less expensive, but it’s also washable and non-toxic, and therefore safer for my kids to play with!

 Bottle of blue-to-purple Elmer's sun-activated colour-changing glue.

-After reading the article, I ordered a bottle of colour-changing glue with the intention of using it to make slime—the only issue being that I live in Canada, and it was the middle of winter.
-There wasn’t enough sunlight in the house to make the glue change colours, and we couldn’t exactly bring it outside and play with it in full winter gear.
+After reading the article, I ordered a bottle of color-changing glue with the intention of using it to make slime—the only issue being that I live in Canada, and it was the middle of winter.
+There wasn’t enough sunlight in the house to make the glue change colors, and we couldn’t exactly bring it outside and play with it in full winter gear.

 The answer seemed pretty obvious.
 The only parts of our house that get lots of sunlight in the middle of winter are the windows.
 We had only ever made window clings using dimensional fabric paint, but I remembered that there was a way to make them with regular old school glue, so I did a little bit of research and found out how.